Interaction-driven topological and nematic phases on the Lieb lattice: Introduction

 In this paper, we start with the construction of the explicit model and reveal the topological nature of the BCP at non-interacting level.
-We then examine the consequence of such topological BCP, {\it i.e.}, with a symmetry protected Berry flux $2\pi$, under the presence of short-range repulsive interactions.
+We then examine the consequence of such topological BCP, {\it i.e.}, with a symmetry protected quadratic dispersion, under the presence of short-range repulsive interactions.
 We investigate various symmetry breaking instabilities at BCP within self-consistent mean-field approximation.
 Note that we mainly focus on type (iii) band structure, namely, only two bands touch together, and compare it with the case of type (i) when necessary.
-In principle, for the BCP there are two ways to gain energy: One is to open a gap at BCP, and the other one is to split into two Dirac points (each with Berry flux $\pi$), but with the price of broken $C_4$ symmetry.
+In principle, for the BCP there are two ways to open a gap and gain energy: One is to open a full gap at BCP, and the other one is to split the BCP into two Dirac points (each with Berry flux $\pi$), but at the price of broken $C_4$ symmetry.
 To justify this speculation, we show phase diagrams for spinless/spinful fermions at 1/3 or 2/3 filling, according to the position of the BCP in the band structure.
 In fact, at both fillings the phase diagrams are qualitatively similar with subtle differences due to particle-hole asymmetry introduced by the interactions.
 In the spinless case, the leading order under ``weak'' next nearest-neighbor (NNN) repulsion is the quantum anomalous Hall (QAH) insulating state (TRS broken).
 For ``strong'' NNN repulsion, the ground state evolves into insulating nematic state ($C_4$ symmetry broken down to $C_2$).
 In addition, for intermediate strength, there exists a narrow coexistence region between these two orders.
 In the spinful case, the phase diagrams are more complicated.
-Besides the phases we find in the spinless case, there are also a quantum spin Hall (QSH) insulating state and a nematic-spin-nematic semi-metallic phase with Dirac nodes.\cite{oganesyan01,kivelson03,wu07} Thus, we clearly demonstrate that, in principle, correlated systems with Lieb lattice structure can be a potential host to TIs.
+Besides the phases we find in the spinless case, there are also a quantum spin Hall (QSH) insulating state and a nematic-spin-nematic semi-metallic phase with Dirac nodes.\cite{oganesyan01,kivelson03,wu07} Thus, we clearly demonstrate that, in principle, correlated systems with Lieb lattice structure can be a {host to various nontrivial phases including TIs}.